muraenateam/necrobrowser/README.md

 NecroBrowser relies on Redis for data persistence.
 Redis is expected at tcp://127.0.0.1:6379 (no SSL, no auth).

+Create two directories: profiles and extrusion.
+These will be used to store segregated browser profiles and looted data.

 Once the installation is done, you can start (possibly in a screen/tmux) the tool with:
 ```
 $ node necrobrowser.js